ALKEMIA-CHARLES/GITHUB-SEARCH/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## Author name
+Charles Mtawali Jr

+## Description of project
+GitHub-Search is a application that allows users to search for people's GitHub usernames and repositories.

+## Project Set Up
+The project was made by the angular framework and used form modules, HTTP Clients and Routing to design the outlay of the project.

+## Technolgies used
+CSS
+HTML
+Angular
+Bootstrap

 ## Code scaffolding